 When my client died, the dog was successfully rehomed with the neighbours; he became part of their family and lived out his natural life expectancy.
 The money paid for the dog’s everyday expenses as well as a leg operation.
 It was a great outcome.

 Another option is taking advantage of animal welfare agency legacy programs.
 Similar to gifting your pet to a person, you can gift a sum of money to the animal welfare agency of your choice that is used to rehouse or care for your animal.
-The RSPCA, for example, offers a Bequest Animal Program that allows pet owners to make a gift for the life-long care of their animal.
+The RSPCA Will clause, for example, offers a Bequest Animal Program that allows pet owners to make a gift for the life-long care of their animal.

 Apart from discussing your intentions with family and friends, the most important thing you can do is to provide clear instructions in your Will.